hliangzhao/embedding/README.md

 # Dependent Function Embedding
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/hliangzhao/Dependent-Function-Embedding/blob/master/LICENSE.txt)

-``embedding`` is a python package for solving the dependent function embedding problems.
+``embedding`` is a python3 package for solving the dependent function embedding problems.

 This is the repos for our paper accepted by IEEE INFOCOM 2021 **Placement is not Enough:
 Embedding with Proactive Stream Mapping on the Heterogenous Edge** (add a link).
 If you are using this